College Basketball on ABC

-ESPN College Basketball on ABC is the branding used for broadcasts of NCAA Division I college basketball games produced by ESPN, and televised on ABC.
-Originally College Basketball on ABC, the ESPN branding has been used since 2006 when parent company Disney merged the ABC Sports division into ESPN Inc.

-ABC broadcast selected college basketball games during the 1960s and 1970s, before it began televising them on a regular basis on January 18, 1987, with a game between the LSU Tigers and Kentucky Wildcats).
+ABC first broadcast selected college basketball games of the now-NCAA Division I during the 1960s and 1970s, before it began televising them on a regular basis on January 18, 1987, with a game between the LSU Tigers and Kentucky Wildcats).
 As CBS and NBC were also broadcasting college games at the time, this put the sport on all three major broadcast television networks.

+After the ABC Sports division was merged into ESPN Inc. by parent company Disney in 2006, broadcasts have since been produced by ESPN and have primarily used the ESPN College Basketball branding and graphics instead of the College Basketball on ABC branding.

 After a five-year hiatus, ABC returned to airing college basketball in 2019 with five games on the network, and has continued to do so since.